Himanshumamba/sidebarswitcher/README.md

-# sidebarswitcher - change your sidebar themes,with   color  Box  switcher
+# sidebarswitcher - change your sidebar theme with   color  Box  switcher